 Perfectionism is a personality trait that can be difficult to work with, but usually produces fantastic results.
 Edward Norton is just such a perfectionist when it comes to his acting.
-While he hasn’t been in many films, appearing in less than 30 since he started acting in 1996, the fact of the matter is that he chooses his roles and commits to them in order to get them right.
-Often, this is because the role requires an amount of villainy, of which he has been nominated twice.
+While he hasn’t been in many films, appearing in less than 30 since he started acting in 1996, the fact of the matter is that he chooses his roles and commits to them to get them right.
+Often, this is because the part requires an amount of villainy, of which he has been nominated twice.
 His breakout role in Primal Fear (1996) earned him a Best Supporting Actor nod, while his portrayal of a neo-Nazi in American History X (1998) earned him the Best Actor nod.
 That’s not to say that he can’t play much lighter characters, considering his collaboration with Wes Anderson in Moonrise Kingdom (2012) and The Grand Budapest Hotel (2014).
 This week’s two films examine the work of Edward Norton.

 The Italian Job